plonerma/wann-genetic/docs/_sources/getting_started.rst.txt

     num_samples=-1

-Store this file (eg. in `iris.toml`) and invoke rewann execution of the experiment via:
+Store this file (eg. in `iris.toml`) and invoke wann_genetic execution of the experiment via:

 .. highlight:: bash